gulliver-madrid/llm-chat/README.md

 ### Debugging

-The script includes debugging functionalities in the `src.debug` module.

-This feature will display the debug information when you enter the debug mode by typing 'd'.
-This allows inspect the `response` object returned by the Mistral API.
+The script includes debugging functionalities using the command `/debug`.
+This allows inspect the `chat_response` object returned by the Mistral API.

 ### Development